Managing Dynamic Attributes

 General Settings

-On the General tab of the Category attribute editor, you can set a name, system code, description, value type, the default value of the attribute, and the validation script.
+On the General tab of the Category attribute details dialog, you can specify a name, system code, description, value type, default attribute value, and validation script.

 create attribute

-For all value types, except Boolean, you can set up the width in the Form element in pixels or as a percentage.
-If the Width field is empty, its assumed value is 100%.
+For all value types excluding Boolean, you can configure the width of the formLayout element in pixels or as a percentage.
+If the Width field is left blank, it is considered to be 100% by default.

-For all value types, except Boolean, the selected Is collection checkbox allows you to create multi-valued dynamic attributes of the chosen value type.
+The Is collection checkbox, available for all value types except Boolean, permits the creation of multi-valued dynamic attributes of the selected value type.

-For the value types Double, Fixed-point number, and Integer, the following fields are available:
+For the value types Double, Fixed-point number, and Integer, the following fields are provided:

-• Minimum value - the entered attribute value will be checked that it is greater than or equal to the specified minimum value.
+• Minimum value - ensures that the entered attribute value is equal to or greater than the specified minimum value.

-• Maximum value - the entered attribute value will be checked that it is less than or equal to the specified maximum value.
+• Maximum value - ensures that the entered attribute value is equal to or less than the specified maximum value.

-For the Fixed-point number value type, you can specify a format pattern in the Number format pattern field.
-Set the pattern according to the rules described in DecimalFormat.
+When dealing with the Fixed-point number value type, you can define a format pattern in the Number format pattern field.
+Configure the pattern following the guidelines outlined in DecimalFormat.

-For all value types, you can specify a Groovy script in the Validation script field to validate the entered value.
-If Groovy validation fails, the script should return an error message.
-Otherwise, the script should return nothing or may return null.
-The checked value is available in the script in the value variable.
-The error message uses a Groovy string.
-You can use the $value key in the message to generate the result.
+For every value type, you have the option to input a Groovy script in the Validation script field for validating the entered value.
+In case the Groovy validation encounters an issue, the script should return an error message.
+Conversely, if the validation is successful, the script should return nothing or null.
+The value being evaluated is accessible in the script through the value variable.
+Error messages are constructed using a Groovy string format, and you can utilize the $value key within the message to produce the outcome.

 if (!value.startsWith("correctValue")) return "the value '\${value}' is incorrect"

-For the Enumeration value type, you can set a list of named values in the Enumeration field via the list editor.
-Each enumeration value can be localized to the languages, available in the application.
+For the Enumeration value type, you have the capability to define a collection of named values in the Enumeration field using the list editor.
+Each of these enumeration values can be localized for the languages supported within the application.

 enumeration

-For String, Double, Entity, Fixed-point number and Integer data types, the checkbox Lookup field is available.
-If this checkbox is set, you can select the attribute value from the drop-down list.
-The list of valid values can be configured on the Calculated values and options tab.
-For the Entity data type Where and Join clauses are configured.
+For the String, Double, Entity, Fixed-point number, and Integer data types, there is a Dropdown list checkbox provided.
+Enabling this checkbox allows users to select the attribute value from a dropdown list.
+The set of permissible values can be customized on the Calculated values and options tab.

 Calculated Values and Options

-On the Calculated values and options tab, you can specify which attributes the current attribute depends on.
-When changing the value of one of these attributes, either the script for calculating the attribute value or the script for calculating the list of possible values will be recalculated.
+Within the Calculated values and options tab, you can specify which attributes the current attribute depends on.
+Whenever one of these attributes is modified, either the script for computing the attribute value or the script for determining the list of valid values will be re-evaluated.

-The Groovy script must return a new parameter value.
-The following variables are passed to the script:
+The Groovy script should provide a new parameter value.
+The script receives the following variables:

-• dynamicAttributes - a map where a key is the attribute code, a value is the value of the dynamic attribute.
+• dynamicAttributes - a map where an attribute code acts as the key and the value represents the dynamic attribute’s value.

-Example of a recalculation script using the EntityValues class:
+Here is an illustration of a recalculation script utilizing the EntityValues class:

 calculated

-If the script is defined, the attribute input field will be non-editable.
+If the script is specified, the attribute input field will become non-editable.

-Recalculation works only with the formLayout and dynamicAttributesPanel UI components.
+Recalculation functionality is compatible exclusively with the formLayout and DynamicAttributesPanel UI components.

-If the Lookup field checkbox is set on the General tab, you can select the type of the options loader from the Options type list.
+When the Dropdown list checkbox is checked within the General tab, you can choose the options loader type from the Options type dropdown list.

-Available option loader types: Groovy, SQL, JPQL (only for the Entity data type).
+The available option loader types include Groovy, SQL, and JPQL (exclusive to the Entity data type).

-• The Groovy options loader loads a list of values using the Groovy script.
-The entity variable is passed to the script where you can access the attributes of the entity including dynamic attributes.
-An example script for an attribute of String type:
+• The Groovy options loader retrieves a list of values through a Groovy script.
+The script receives the entity variable, allowing access to the entity’s attributes, including dynamic attributes.

 options

-A value of the Join clause field is added to the from query clause.
-It should begin with a comma, join, or left join.
+The Join clause field’s value is incorporated into the from query clause, typically commencing with a comma, join, or left join.

-The {E} placeholder should be used as an alias of the entity being extracted.
-On execution of the query, it will be replaced with a real alias specified in the query.
+The {E} placeholder should be used as an alias for the extracted entity.
+During query execution, it will be substituted with the actual alias designated in the query.

 join {E}.seller s

-A value of the Where clause field is added to the where query clause using and condition.
-The where word is not needed, as it will be added automatically.
+The value of the Where clause field is integrated into the where query clause using an and condition.
+The where keyword is unnecessary as it is automatically included.

-Dynamic attributes values in the script are also available by the entity variable.
+Dynamic attributes values in the script can also be accessed using the entity variable.
 For example:

 jpql and where fields